 Options for Solar Panel Locations on Your Property

-There are several essential factors in determining where your solar panels will be most productive on your property, including:
+There are several essential factors in determining where solar panels for homes will be most productive, including:

 - Sizes of panels you need for your family’s electricity usage